drmdrew/loadtests/redisgraph-bgsave/README.md

 # BGSAVE Hang Test Driver

-This test driver is designed to reproduce the BGSAVE hang condition observed in RedisGraph where a forked child process hangs waiting on a futex (pthread_rwlock_t).
+This test driver is designed to try and reproduce the BGSAVE hang condition observed in RedisGraph where a forked child process hangs waiting on a futex (pthread_rwlock_t).

 ## Setup